-As previously highlighted, people build strong associations during periods of crisis.
-Providing consistently high levels of service and maintaining product standards are vitally important at the moment.
+Providing consistently high levels of service and maintaining product standards are vitally important - particularly now.

 The way you deliver your services and products, how satisfied customers are with your performance, the value they get from you and your long-term reliability all underpin your brand.
 So, if the current situation is making it hard to deliver to your highest standards - if you can't get a part, ship a product on time, or meet a deadline - it might be necessary to re-evaluate that line, slim down your offerings or invest in other options.